Policy Choice in Time Series by Empirical Welfare Maximization: Model and illustrative example

-To make sense of Assumption \ref{ass:toy_example} and illustrate the relationship between the potential outcome time-series and the standard structural equation modeling, we provide a toy example:
+To make sense of Assumption \ref{ass:toy_example} and illustrate the relationship between the potential outcome time series and the standard structural equation modeling, we provide a toy example.

-{\bf Example 1.} Suppose the SP (monetary policy authority) is interested in setting a low or high interest rate at period $T$.
+\begin{exmp} Suppose the planner (monetary policy authority) is interested in setting a low or high interest rate at period $T$.
 Let $W_t$ denote the indicator for whether the interest rate in period $t$ is high ($W_t = 1$) or low ($W_t = 0$). $Y_t$ denotes a measure of social welfare, which can be a function of aggregate output, inflation, and other macroeconomic variables.
-Let $\varepsilon_t$ be i.i.d. shock that is statistically independent of $X_{0:t-1}$, and we assume the following structural equation for the causal relationship of $Y_t$ on $W_t$ (and its lag) and the regression dependence of $W_t$ on its lag \footnote{The distribution of $W_{t}$ follows \cite{hamilton1989new}.
-However, the Markov switching model of \cite{hamilton1989new} has unobserved $W_t$, which differs from this example. }
+Let $\varepsilon_t$ be an i.i.d.\ shock that is statistically independent of $X_{0:t-1}$, and we assume the following structural equation for the causal relationship of $Y_t$ on $W_t$ (and its lag) and the dependence of $W_t$ on its lag.\footnote{The distribution of $W_{t}$ follows \cite{hamilton1989new}.
+However, the latent regime variable in \cite{hamilton1989new} is unobserved, which contrasts with our example where $W_t$ is observed.}